Moebits/waifu2x/readme.md

 the same as the upscaleGif() function.
 The limit parameter is the amount of gifs to process.*/ await waifu2x.upscaleGIFs("./images/gifs", "./images/gifs/upscaled", {speed: 1.0, limit: 10}, totalProgress, progress)

+/*By default, only one frame is upscaled at a time, but you can change this with the option parallelFrames.
+Note that setting this number too high can freeze your computer if it runs out of CPU/memory.*/ await waifu2x.upscaleGIF("./images/gifs/parallel.gif", "./images/gifs/parallel.gif", {parallelFrames: 3}, progress)

 /*You can pass callback functions to both to track progress.
 You can also return true in order to stop early.*/ let progress = (current: number, total: number) => {
   console.log(`Current Frame: ${current} Total Frames: ${total}`)